abel8260/abel8260/README.md

 # Abel Barbosa (DEV)
-> / I'm weak.
+> / No one expects much from a DEV class A+.
 I know most any one knows.
 But its not about winning or losing.
 Its about try it.
-Right here and right now. _Mumen_RIDER (one punch man)_  /
+Right here and right now. _Mumen_RIDER refference (one punch man)_  /

 :house_with_garden: I’m from Brazil.